kplbhatt85/House-Price-Prediction/README.md

-# Project name: Advance Regression: House Price Predection
+# Advance Regression: House Price Predection

 # Table of Contents

 ## General Information
 - Create the model using Regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

-## Project background
+## Background
 - A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia.

 - What is the business probem that your project is trying to solve?